Flavor of Love Girls: Charm School: Dirty Drawers Done Dirt Cheap

-A guest instructor was brought in to help teach the girls about manners, hence "Thou Shalt Show Some Class".
+Guest instructor Colette Swann was brought in to help teach the girls about manners, hence "Thou Shalt Show Some Class".
 Heather came down with red pumps, leading to even the teacher to comment them as "stripperish".
 Most of the girls struggled walking normally, let alone with a book on their head.
 Cristal was able to do this well, although she grumbles about her hair being ruined.
 When the girls get to table manners, Leilene gets confused.
 After asking too many questions, Leilene gets herself into doing a toast in front of everyone.
 Although Leilene is intimidated, she pulls it off very well.

 Mo'Nique then gave them their challenge; Andrew Firestone from The Bachelor would arrive and had to pick the girl that impressed him the most.
 They would pair into twos for the first round.
 Then the best of the duo would go to dinner with him.
 Firestone would then select two of the six, and choose the winner after dessert with the final pair.
 The winner would help represent Firestone at an event and be safe.
-Schatar and Heather immediately pair up, in which Schatar then reveals to Heather that it was her who hid Heather's dress.
+Schatar and Heather immediately pair up, in which Schatar then reveals to Heather that she had hidden Heather's dress.
 Larissa and Shay want Brooke as their partner, as both thought they would win against her easily, but Brooke choose Larissa.

 The girls first had to talk to Firestone in groups of two to see who will impress him enough to go onto the dinner.
 During her interview, Larissa flirts with Firestone, saying she wanted to get to know him better and gets chosen for the dinner.
 He chose Becky for the dinner when she claimed to be a wine expert.
 Jennifer told Firestone she doesn't like wine "at all" in an effort to ditch her image from Flavor of Love.
 She was rejected for the dinner.
 Courtney was rejected when she asked Firestone if he came from California and did reality TV.
 He retorted, "I thought I was supposed to be asking the questions".

 At the dinner, Cristal talked at length about herself, Larissa barely talked, and Darra acted politely.
 When Schatar mentioned donating to charity, Darra said that was not a subject one should boast about.
 When asked to describe herself, Becky said that she is funny.
 She came up with a rhyme: "They call me Miss No Booty.
 When I turn around I got no back to me".